larsbaunwall/DomainLang/README.md

 This project is still in it's infancy.
 Feedback is much appreciated 🤩

 I am currently exploring three paths:
-- `/xtext` is the original DSL platform and the one used by ContextMapper.
-This seems quite entangled in [Eclipse/Java](https://www.eclipse.org/Xtext/), which I don't like, but I'll keep an open mind
 - `/dsl/dlang` is based on the recently started [langium project](https://github.com/langium/langium) by the great folks @ TypeFox and looks really interesting.
 It's purely TypeScript-based and seems very modern, however still in it's infancy
+~~- `/xtext` is the original DSL platform and the one used by ContextMapper.
+This seems quite entangled in [Eclipse/Java](https://www.eclipse.org/Xtext/), which I don't like, but I'll keep an open mind~~
-- `/typescript` is a different approach, inspired by [Pulumi](https://github.com/pulumi), based on a type system and just plain-old-typescript
+~~- `/typescript` is a different approach, inspired by [Pulumi](https://github.com/pulumi), based on a type system and just plain-old-typescript~~

 I am new to designing DSLs, the Language Server Protocol in VSCode, and GraphViz, so this is probably going to be a fun ride :)

+### Discarded ideas

+- The xtext-based approach is heavily entangled in the Eclipse/java ecosystem.
+I am aiming at providing a modern and integrated experience with newer IDEs (e.g. VSCode), why this approach has been discarded
+- A pure typescript approach, though attractive at first, is discarded due to complexity in package management and dependency management.
+This idea might be revisited in the future

 ## Get in touch